paula628/gew-test/README.md

 * $ pip install mysql-python
 * then update settings file, for example:
 * DATABASES = {
-    'default': {
+	    * 'default': {
-        'ENGINE': 'django.db.backends.mysql', #this is standard
+	    *	'ENGINE': 'django.db.backends.mysql', #this is standard
-        'NAME': ‘escpdigital$default’, #replace this with your database name 'USER': ‘escpdigital’, #replace with your db user name 'PASSWORD': 'escpescp', #replace with your db password ‘HOST’ : ‘escpdigital.mysql.pythonanywhere-services.com’, #replace with your host name }
+	    *	'NAME': ‘escpdigital$default’, #replace this with your database name
+	    *	'USER': ‘escpdigital’, #replace with your db user name
+	    *	'PASSWORD': 'escpescp', #replace with your db password
+	    *	'HOST' : ‘escpdigital.mysql.pythonanywhere-services.com’, #replace with your host name
+	    }

 	}

 5. Create superuser:
 * $ python manage.py createsuperuser